-Localization techniques M: relative clause specific for WSNs are based on pair-wise measurements between nodes to estimate the positions.
-A small fraction of the network should have a known position as described in A previous paragraph.
+Localization techniques /which are specific for WSNs are based on pair-wise measurements between nodes to estimate the positions.
+A small fraction of the network should have a known position as described in the previous paragraph.
 These nodes are called anchor nodes.
 The other kind of nodes, without a known position, are called blind nodes.
 Thus, the goal of a localization system is to determine the position of the blind nodes by communicating with the anchor nodes.
 We can divide these techniques into two categories: range-based and connectivity-based.
 Range-based methods estimate the distance between nodes with ranging method such as ToA, AoA and RSS.
-These techniques typically provide superior accuracy but are more complex than connectivity-based =S algorithms.
-Connectivity-based algorithms These do not estimate the distance between nodes but determine the position of a blind node by his =R (their) proximity to anchor nodes.
-[Weyn][HighTower][Wij] describes =G: subject-verb describe agreement properties of localization techniques in more detail.
+These techniques typically provide superior accuracy but are more complex than connectivity-based algorithms.
+These do not estimate the distance between nodes but determine the position of a blind node by their proximity to anchor nodes.
+[Weyn][HighTower][Wij] describe agreement properties of localization techniques in more detail.

 There are other localization techniques which are used in other networks, the most common being RF fingerprinting.
 In this method, a map based on radio signals is created.
 In the first phase (offline-phase) we measure RSS on different points on our map and store them in a database.
 The second phase (real-time phase) measures the RSS of a blind node and compares it to reference points on the map constructed during the first phase, in order to determine the location of the blind node.
-The problem with this technique is that the RF pattern M?changes when the environment changes, which means that the radio map is not up to date anymore =ST: informal (use “no longer”) and the (level of?)(degree of) accuracy will therefore drop dramatically.
+The problem with this technique is that the RF pattern changes when the environment changes, which means that the radio map is no longer up to date and the accuracy will therefore drop dramatically.
 A second problem is that these maps are time-consuming to build.
 Other techniques exist, but they are far less common and unsuitable for WSNs.
 These techniques will not be used in this paper.

-Although many ranging techniques exist, in this paper we narrow(ed) =G: tense M down to RSS(-based ranging).
+Although many ranging techniques exist, in this paper we have narrowed them down to RSS-based ranging.

 RSS-based ranging is founded on the principle that RSS attenuates with distance due to free-space losses and other factors.
 RSS is generally considered as a bad method because of its high variability due to interference, multipath and shading.
 Errors can be divided into two categories, environmental and device errors.
 Environmental errors are due to the wireless channel; these include multipath, shadowing effects and interference from other radio sources.
 Device errors are generally calibration errors.
 The most important consideration here is to keep the transmitted power constant, despite inter-device differences and depleting batteries.
-Environmental errors can also be divided into two parts: rapid time varying errors and static environment dependant=S errors.
+Environmental errors can also be divided into two parts: rapid time varying errors and static environment dependent errors.
 The first is due to movement of people, additive noise and interference.
 This can mostly be modeled as Gaussian noise.
 As a result, this can be reduced considerably by averaging multiple RSSI measurements [15].
 The second type of error is due to the varying properties of the environment, such as multipath and shadowing.
 Since the layout of the environment and the placement of doors and furniture cannot be known without prior knowledge, this error should be modeled as random.